mariusavram91/mariusavram/projects.md

 A REST API written using Flask Python framework and its web client written in Javascript/jQuery.

 * I built it to act as a router to many different databases, to be able to fetch data from the different Classis instances.
 Fabric is used for its deployment.
-It proved to be challenge for me at the time.
+It proved to be a challenge for me at the time as I've never built an API completely from scratch before.

+    Thanks to this API schools could migrate data to different systems much faster than before and in a more standard way.

 #### **Classic** 2014-2015

-A School Parent Portal written in PHP using the ELGG framework.
+I mantained and added a few new features to a School Parent Portal written in PHP using the ELGG framework.

 #### **[Schoolbag](https://schoolbag.ie)** 2014 - 2016